-Out of all the 255 samples tested, the MSAs decided to issue 84 rapid alert notifications up to the date of 11 July 2019.
+Out of all the 255 samples tested, the MSAs decided to issue 84 rapid alert notifications.
 Figure 22 gives a breakdown of these notifications according to the failures associated either with EN 62115 failures, with ROHS2 failures or with both.